With an acoustic guitar and a weathered voice, Thom Chacon, the Durango, Colorado balladeer, breathes life into the characters he creates on paper.

 “You disappeared into nothin’/ Sleepin’ in the car at the rivers edge/ Woke up with a fever and a heart of darkness/ Marigolds and Ghosts around your head”

 Recorded on a balmy October evening at Gloria Sound in Van Nuys, California, producer Perry Margouleff, “Let the songs speak for themselves” by capturing Thom, and Tony Garnier (upright bass, Bob Dylan) “live” on two-inch analogue tape.

 Thom Chacon delivers his poetic verse and all-American sentiment with the kind of memorable characters you just can’t shake.
 Chacon takes listeners by mule into the high country to fly-fish for trout in his prayer, “Church Of The Great Outdoors.”
 “Borderland” answers Neil Young’s 2018 call for artists to highlight the plight of children at the US/ Mexico border.
 “Angel Eyes” pays tribute to, as Chacon puts it, “One of my favorite western movie villains,” Lee Van Cleef.

-In January 2018, Chacon landed on the cover of the legendary Italian music magazine, Buscadero.
-Thom has since toured Italy extensively and was awarded Buscadero’s “Best New Artist” of 2018.
-Chacon has literally traveled around the world playing his songs: from the intimidating confines of Folsom Prison (“a life-changing experience”) to Thailand, India and Europe.
-Having wandered the world, winning over crowds that appreciate the ethos and honesty of his music, these new songs are now proudly presented on Blood In The USA.
+In February 2021, Chacon once again landed on the cover of the legendary Italian music magazine, Buscadero.
+In 2018 he was awarded Buscadero’s “Best New Artist.”
+Thom Chacon has literally traveled around the world playing his songs: from the intimidating confines of Folsom Prison (“a life-changing experience”) to Thailand, India and Europe.
+Having wandered the globe, winning over crowds that appreciate the ethos and honesty of his music, these new songs are now proudly presented on Marigolds and Ghosts.